 D. The Allies control Bergen or have mined Norwegian waters and Germany does not control Bergen (winter and spring only - 86.32).

 86.421 EFFECTS: Germany’s construction limit is reduced by five BRPs each turn iron ore shipments are interrupted.
-This determination is made when the Axis construction and economic oil effects are determined.
+This determination is made when the Axis construction oil effects are determined.
 This effect is not cumulative and is reversed if iron ore shipments are restored.

 86.43 RUSSO-FINNISH WAR: If a Russo-Finnish border war escalates, Swedish infantry units may fight in Finland (67.25E).